OrchMLLM: Orchestrate Multimodal Data with Batch Post-Balancing to Accelerate Multimodal Large Language Model Training: Abstract

-\subsection{Abstract}
+\section{Abstract}

-Multimodal large language models (MLLMs), such as GPT-4o, are garnering significant attention.
-During the exploration of MLLM training, we identified Modality Composition Incoherence, a phenomenon that the proportion of a certain modality varies dramatically across different examples.
+{ \thefootnote \footnote{{$^*$Equal contribution.}}} Multimodal large language models (MLLMs), such as GPT-4o, are garnering significant attention.
+During the exploration of MLLM training, we identified Modality Composition Incoherence, a phenomenon that the proportion of the same modality varies dramatically across different examples.
 It exacerbates the challenges of addressing mini-batch imbalances, which lead to uneven GPU utilization between Data Parallel (DP) instances and severely degrades the efficiency and scalability of MLLM training, ultimately affecting training speed and hindering further research on MLLMs.

-To address these challenges, we introduce OrchMLLM, a comprehensive framework designed to mitigate the inefficiencies in MLLM training caused by Modality Composition Incoherence.
-First, we propose Batch Post-Balancing Dispatcher, a technique that efficiently eliminates mini-batch imbalances in sequential data.
+To address this challenge, we introduce OrchMLLM, an efficient and adaptive framework designed to mitigate the inefficiencies in MLLM training caused by mini-batch imbalances.
+First, we propose Batch Post-Balancing Dispatcher, a technique that efficiently eliminates mini-batch imbalances of sequential data.
 Additionally, we integrate MLLM Global Orchestrator into the training framework to orchestrate multimodal data and tackle the issues arising from Modality Composition Incoherence.
 We evaluate OrchMLLM across various MLLM sizes, demonstrating its efficiency and scalability.
 Experimental results reveal that OrchMLLM achieves a Model FLOPs Utilization (MFU) of $41.6\%$ when training an 84B MLLM with three modalities on $2560$ H100 GPUs, outperforming Megatron-LM by up to $3.1\times$ in throughput.